johanneswieland/281-Computational/README.md

 ### Software

-We will be using both Matlab and Python.
+We will be using both Matlab, Python, and Jupyter notebooks.
 Make sure they working and up-to-date on your personal computer before the first class.
+For effective use of Python and Jupyter notebooks we suggest an editor such as Sublime or Visual Studio Code.
 We want to avoid wasting time installing and troubleshooting software.

 We use both languages because certain packages that are helpful for solving macro models are only written in one of them.
 You are welcome to use other languages as well, but we will be less familiar with them.